 Mission Statement / Editorial Focus

-Boston Review is a political and literary forum—a public space for discussion of ideas and culture.
+Boston Review is a web and print magazine of ideas, politics, and culture.
 Independent and nonprofit, animated by hope and committed to equality, we believe in the power of collective reasoning and imagination to create a more just world.
-To that end, we reject the easy dispensation of predictable writing to people with whom we already agree.
-Instead we put a range of voices and views in dialogue on the web (always for free), in print (four times a year), and at public events (not just in Boston)—fostering the open and engaged exchange of ideas essential to a flourishing democracy.
-Convinced that the imagination breaks free from neat political categories, we cultivate a public sphere that models pluralism of thought—by loosening the hold of convention, forswearing glibness and groupthink, putting poetry alongside politics, and subjecting arguments to the constructive scrutiny of a diverse and discerning public.
+To that end, we publish a diverse range of voices and views—on the web (always for free), in print (four times a year), and at public events (not just in Boston).
+By fostering the open and engaged exchange of ideas essential to a flourishing democracy, we aim to create a more inclusive and egalitarian public sphere.
+Our signature feature is the forum, which subjects arguments to constructive scrutiny and debate.
+We also publish long-form essays and book reviews, political, social, and cultural analysis, and poetry and fiction.

 Social Media Platforms Used

 Is Your Group Affiliated With A University, Portal Or Other Agency?